nmmarquez/IHME/notes/notes_9_10.md

   * Its hard to isolate a program when other programs are scaled up at the same time
   * At best you can analyze the programs as a whole
   * You need lots of data in order to do subnational level estimates

+# Evaluation Project II: HealthRise

+## Overview
+  * Expand access of care for NCDs especially in the historically non-recieving
+  * Implemented in several India, USA, South Africa, Brazil
+  * 5 year project lasting till 2018

+## IHME's role
+  1. In Country Needs (2014-2015)
+  2. Monitor and Asses Local Projects (2015-2017)
+  3. Conduct Impact Evaluation (2017-2018)

+## Know your target group
+  * Important to know your target group and who to compare them too
+  * This may shift based on the needs of the community

+## Know the type of program
+  * Patient?
+Provider?
+Technology?
+  * What is the project oriented towards

+## Comparison
+  * You want to be abel to compare all groups against each other
+  * But at the same time you need to meet the needs of the individual community